spacewalkproject/spacewalk-wiki/AclDesign.md

 Mega-Example acl = not foo(bar,baz);foo(temp) or not is(satellite) or bar(foo) ; cake(cheese  ,  crumb, icing);
 ### Code Location and Function

-Acls are used in both Java and Perl.
-The java processing code was written directly from the perl equivalent.
-Therefore, it should
+Acls are used in Java code:

-function exactly the same.

-Java:
  * `com.redhat.rhn.common.security.acl` is the main package for most of the acl code, especially Handlers.
  * `com.redhat.rhn.common.security.acl.Access` the default acl handler
  * `com.redhat.rhn.common.security.acl.AclHandler` interface that defines the acl handler type.